Caishangqi/CharmingCraft/README.md

 ## Introduction

-This project utilizes Unreal Engine 5.3 to create a Top-Down voxel RPG game.
+This project build based ib Unreal Engine 5.3 to create a Top-Down voxel RPG game.
 It draws inspiration from Minecraft, such as its inventory system and artistic style, as well as the Top-Down perspective, combat system, and isometric indoor scene design of the game Minecraft: Dungeon.
 CharmingCraft aims to offer a more relaxed gameplay experience, where players can freely explore the map, gather resources to craft weapons, complete quests, and more...